anchovydev/anchovydev.github.io/_posts/2023-1-1-new-post.md

 i got a kindle and some raycons. (insert raycon youtube sponsorship ad here) they're actually really good (not an ad). they're so tiny and yet are noise cancelling.

 anyways kindle also very cool. i'm reading 1984. why 1984? because that was the first book loaded onto the kindle.

+also i bought celeste because *someone* *cough cough* sdash *cough cough* made me get it. very fun game.

+## computer

+i made a discord bot. no, you can't invite it.

 ## i hope i'm ont forgetting anything